AxAmplify/foundry-agent-webapp/README.md

 AI-powered web application with Entra ID authentication and Azure AI Foundry Agent Service integration.
 Deploy to Azure Container Apps with a single command.

+## Reference implementation.
+Not deployed.
+Used to study patterns for Foundry Agents + ACA + Entra auth.”
 ## Quick Start

 ### Using this Template